 Ready to try something new?
 Thinkster provides all of this through its customizable math system, helping your student master critical thinking skills.

-Our plans start out at basic levels with unlimited math worksheets and daily grading, or you can get the math worksheets along with four sessions with an online math tutor, as well as homework help and test preparation.
-There’s no commitment and you can change your plan as you see fit.
+Our plans start out at basic levels with unlimited , as well as math help and . worksheets and daily grading, or you can get the worksheets along with four sessions with an

 The real-world examples we use and the integrated system take your student beyond rote learning to prepare them for harder math concepts down the road.
 So what are you waiting for?
 Give Thinkster a try now for free for 7 days.